dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

 # Contribute - Test data
 We welcome contributions to our testing dataset!

-Automated countries can be found under [automations](automations) folder.
+Automated countries can be found under [automations](../../scripts/testing/automations) folder.
 Some countries have a _batch_ process while others an _incremental_ one.

 - **batch**: Complete timeseries is updated in every execution.
 This process is prefered, as it means the source can correct past data.
 - **incremental**: Only last data point is added.

 The code consists of a mixture of python and R scripts.
-While contributions in both languages are more than welcome, we prefer python.
+We currently only accept contributions written in python.

 ### Content
 - [Add a new country](#add-a-new-country)